-Given that buyers now perform the vast majority of their pre-purchase research and vendor selection online and at their discretion, without having to pay attention to adverts, emails and cold calls to solve their problems, it should come as no surprise that there has been a steep decline in the effectiveness of these 'outbound' methods.
+Buyers now perform most of their pre-purchase research and vendor selection online and at their discretion.
+Without relying on adverts, emails, and cold calls to solve their problems, it comes as no surprise that we've seen a decline in the effectiveness of outbound lead gen methods.

-In their place, inbound methods have developed that align better with buyer behaviour and deliver more reliable results.
+In their place, inbound lead generation strategies have been developed that align better with buyer behaviour and deliver more reliable results.

 What is inbound lead generation?

-The emphasis here is on allowing buyers to control the time and place (channel) of the engagement and the exchange of information — choosing to do it or not.
-Value, in the form of the content, is used to build trust, earn attention and establish a relationship.
+Inbound allows buyers to control the time and place (channel) of the engagement and the exchange of information — choosing to do it or not.
+Value, in the form of content, is used to build trust, earn attention, and establish a relationship.

-In addition to aligning to the buyers preference for time and place, inbound lead generation campaigns focus on helping rather than selling.
-Brands the help buyers to define, research and solve problems, and to make better purchase decisions, are more effective at reaching buyers earlier in the decision making process, building trust and creating the ability to positively influence purchase processes.
+Brands that help buyers to define, research and solve problems, and to make better purchase decisions, are more effective at reaching buyers earlier in the decision making process, building trust, and creating the ability to positively influence purchase processes.

-You can think of inbound as laying out a trail of information and incentives that prospects can follow in towards your brand and, hopefully, all the way to the bottom of your funnel.
+Think of inbound as laying out a trail of information and incentives that prospects can follow towards your brand and, hopefully, all the way to the bottom of your funnel.

-Inbound lead generation leverages search engines and social media platforms for put prospects in contact with your content.
-Some of the tactics that can be considered inbound include content marketing, blogging, SEO, lead nurturing, live chat/message and, to some extent, programmatic advertising.
+Inbound lead generation leverages search engines and social media platforms to put prospects in contact with your content.

 What is outbound lead generation?

-Outbound lead generation, on the other hand, is the sending or pushing of messages out at a target audience, regardless of whether they have asked for it or expressed an interest in the content.
-In this scenario it is you, not the prospect, who choses the time and place of the interaction — hence the term 'interruption marketing'.
+Outbound lead generation is the sending or pushing of messages out to a target audience, regardless of whether they have asked for it or expressed an interest.
+In this scenario, it's you, not the prospect, who chooses the time and place of the interaction — hence the term "interruption marketing".

-Depending on how they are used, some of the tactics that can be considered typically outbound, in B2B marketing at least, include mass email, cold calling, display advertising and direct mail.
+Depending on how they are used, some of the tactics that can be considered typically outbound, in B2B marketing at least, include:

-The majority of outbound tactics require a paid delivery mechanism, which adds to the cost of running any campaign.
-This adds to the risk and, as a result, tends to influence the campaign towards selling rather than helping or educating.
+The majority of outbound tactics require a paid delivery mechanism, which adds additional costs.
+This adds risk and, as a result, campaigns tend to lead towards selling, rather than helping or educating.

 Similarities between inbound and outbound lead generation

-There are only really two similarities between these two different approaches to lead generation:
+There are only two similarities between these two different approaches to lead generation:

 - The objective is to generate leads, or create demand